Thadzy/Why-my-horsey-can-t-move/README.md

 If you wish to customize the project, feel free to modify the HTML, CSS, and JS code.

-## Contributing

-Contributions to enhance the project are welcome.
-To contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.